 a.
 "You have an incredible style, it's bold!"

 b.
-"You exude a natural elegance that's hard to describe"
+"You exude a natural elegance that's hard to describe."

 c.
 "You have a very personal presence, everything suits you"

-4. In a brand, you appreciate:
+4. When choosing a brand, you are sensitive to:

 a.
-Its iconic logo and statutory storytelling
+Its iconic logo and its statutory storytelling

 c.
 Its hybrid positioning: chic, responsible, intelligent